navikt/helse-rpi-monitor/README.md

-# Aura's raspberry pi monitoring
+# PO Helse raspberry pi monitoring

 This provisioner will format your SD card with Raspbian, deploy a `wpa_supplicant.conf` file, and modify its `/etc/rc.local` so that the script `firstboot.sh` runs (on every boot).